davidde/notes/BASH.md

 you can set the setgid bit on that parent directory:
 $ `chmod g+s [directory]`

+### $ `convert -background none -resize 64x64 g-logo.svg g-logo.ico`
+Use Imagemagick's convert utility to convert an `.svg` image to an `.ico` image.
+Drop the `-background none` if you want to modify the backgroundless `.svg` to white background `.ico`.
+Use the `-fill '#FF0000' -colorize 100` flag to color the image red, for example.

 ### $ `curl -i -X POST -d "isbn=978-1470184841&title=Metamorphosis&author=Franz Kafka&price=5.90" localhost:3000/books/create`
 curl = see url; it returns the content at the requested url
 -i: include http headers